 The logistics industry in the United States is valued at nearly $12 billion and encompasses a profoundly integrated supply chain network.

-Each piece of this massive conglomerate puzzle links producers to consumers through a variety of transportation modes.
+Each piece of this massive conglomerate puzzle links producers to consumers through a variety of transportation modes, like a trucking company.

 The planning and execution of goods is a well-planned process and does not slow down for a sluggish economy, as supported in this article.

 Specific industries, such as utilities, waste management, water, and sewers, are recession-resistant businesses.

 This is based on the premise that most cannot survive without these services.

 You could be broke and would still need someone to collect your trash and heat your home.

 These recession-resilient industries successfully maintain a stable flow of income and generate revenue despite economic inactivity or decline.

 These types of services are non-negotiable and directly impact a person's quality of life.

-This article is more stock market-focused but does share some valuable information on why these industries are considered recession-proof businesses that thrive during a recession.
+This article shares some valuable information on why these industries are considered recession-proof businesses that thrive during a recession.

 The reality is that this profession is one of the most recession-proof markets in America.